Tenjin provides 4 basic analyses: date range summary, time series, drill down, and cohorted.

 This is important for quickly identifying trends on metrics and cohorts of interest by marketers.
 The charts show the top 10 variables of a series at a time.
 You can edit the filters to choose other variables.

 Drill down tables are multiple date range metrics that allow you to look at different segments of users at the same time.

 In the example above you can see multiple user segment "layers" of this specific drill down.
 App -> Ad Network -> Campaign and the subsequent date range metrics that are associated with each of those user segments.

 The way this is read is "users for a specific app, ad network, and campaign have [x number] of [specific metric]."
 In this case you could say "The marketer spent $357.94 on Facebook for the dates between 1/1/17 - 12/31/17 on the Word Search app in the App Installs(US - 18+) campaign."

-These selected metrics are saved once you set them up, so you don't need to change every time you login.
+These selected metrics are saved once you set them up, no need to change them every time you login.

 If you want to export the drill down data to a CSV file, you can click the "Download CSV" button in green.
-The csv only contains the data chosen by the app filter and group by options in the left side.
+The CSV only contains the data chosen by the app filter and group by options on the left side.

 An acquisition date cohort is a group of users that were acquired on a specific date.
 There are a couple ways to view this concept in Tenjin.

 The first view is a daily acquisition cohort.